 Assessed in this report are potential wetlands and waters of the U.S., natural landscape features, threatened and endangered species and wildlife.
 Human-derived cultural formation processes have left their mark on the land found in the proposed project area.
 Tree harvesting, farming and erosion control activities have heavily impacted and disturbed the modern ground surface and the vegetation community is now a mix of natural and introduced species.

-The site is characterized by prairie grasslands with a no wolves currently few small deciduous volupteer trees and shrubs.
-Wildlife species which on the front range. encountered include Gray Wolf and Preble's Meadow Jumping Mouse.
+The site is characterized by prairie grasslands with a few small deciduous volunteer trees and shrubs.
+Wildlife species which may be encountered include Preble's Meadow Jumping Mouse.
+Colorado Parks and Wildlife is currently responsible for reintroducing Grey wolf's species to the front range and thus the species is provided as nearby species list by the US Dept. of the Interior.

 The site is located outside of the designated Preble's Meadows Jumping Mouse protection area.
-According to the Project Summary (Project Code: 2022-0047479) provided by the United States Department of the Interior, Fish and Wildlife Service, dated May 25, 2022, there are no critical habitats, refuges, or fish hatcheries within the proposed Romens Subdivision project area.
+According to the Project Summary (Project Code: 2022-0047479) provided by the United States Department of the Interior, Fish and Wildlife Service, dated May 25, 2022, there are no critical habitats, refuges, or fish hatcheries within the proposed Romen Subdivision project area.
 A small portion of land representing the creek bed of West Bijou Creek is identified on the National Wetland Inventory as Freshwater Emergent (Palustrine) Wetland.
 An established reservation area has been delineated beyond the limits of the West Bijou Creek 100-year floodplain and the designated Emergent Wetland.
 There is no proposed development within this immediate area.
 Report provided by Catamount Engineering.